offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 ## Configuring Tailscale

 This host will be on the internet, with all the attendant risks.
-While you could give it unfettered access to your tailnet, I don\'t recommend it.
+While you could give it unfettered access to your tailnet, I don't recommend it.
 Instead, I defined some minimal ACL rules that allow it only access to the specific tailnet hosts and ports that my services are running on.
-For this example, my tailscale machine name is \"bastion-vm\"
+For this example, my tailscale machine name is "bastion-vm"

 On the [Tailscale ACL admin page](https://login.tailscale.com/admin/acls), you want three things.
-First, you want to have a named host for this VM (why this doesn\'t come from Tailscale DNS, I\'ll never know!).
+First, you want to have a named host for this VM (why this doesn't come from Tailscale DNS, I'll never know!).

 ``` json
 "hosts": {